jon-harper/OmniBox/docs/support/lower_bay.md

 date: 2022-07-22
 ---

-Some components can only be mounted on :material-alpha-t-box-outline: :material-alpha-l-box: Lower Bay Trays.
+:material-alpha-t-box: :material-alpha-l-box-outline: Lower Bay Trays mount below the MCU board and are used for a wide range of parts.
 Parts compatible with the lower bay are listed here.
-The files for the tray variations are stored in the [Trays\Lower Bay][5] git folder.
+The [Trays\Lower Bay][5] git folder is organized with subfolders for each supported part.
+All variations based around that part are in the same folder.

-Additionally, these trays come in two lengths: half and full.
+There are two types of :material-alpha-t-box: :material-alpha-l-box-outline: Lower Bay Trays: half and full.
 A full length tray covers the mount points of two half trays and must be mounted from front to back of the case.

 ![a small tray on the left and a large tray on right](../img/examples/lower_bay_trays.png)